indirect/devise-unpwn/README.md

   to a third party.
 More implementation details and important caveats can be found in https://blog.cloudflare.com/validating-leaked-passwords-with-k-anonymity/

 * This puts an external API in the request path of users signing up to your application.
 This could potentially add some latency to this operation.
-The gem is designed to fail silently if the HaveIBeenPwned service is unavailable.
+The gem is designed to silently swallows errors if the PwnedPasswords service is unavailable, allowing users to use compromised passwords during the time when it is unavailable.

 ## Attribution